ibm-wsc/cloud-native-linuxone/docs/cloud-lab/build-and-deploy/upandrunning.md

 For this workshop, you will be using the PetClinic application from your own GitHub account so that you can enable integrations with it later.

-To make a copy of the PetClinic application into your GitHub account, [click here](https://github.com/ibm-wsc/spring-petclinic/fork){target="_blank" rel="noopener noreferrer"}
+To make a copy of the PetClinic application into your GitHub account, [click here](https://github.com/ibm-wsc/spring-petclinic/fork){target="_blank" rel="noopener"}

 At this point, you might need to log into GitHub if you weren't logged in already.